-In addition if we want to use CHAP first and PAP as backup when CHAP fails, we can configure it by the command.
+In addition, if we want to use CHAP first and PAP as a backup when CHAP fails, we can configure it by the command.

 R1(config)#int s0/0 R2(config-if)#ppp authentication chap pap

-Also, if we want as CHAP as backup then use the command.
+Also, if we want CHAP as a backup then use the command.

 R1(config)#int s0/0 R2(config-if)#ppp authentication pap chap